singhrajgithub/Docker_Kubernetes_Learn/README.md

 3) Bridge Network --> already present
 4) CreateCustom Network --> we can create custom network for our need.
 We can use **docker network create [Network name]**

-Command to use custom network while running docker run -d -p [exposed port : Docker Port] --name=[container Name] --network=[network name]
+# Command to use custom network while spinning up a new container
+docker run -d -p [exposed port : Docker Port] --name=[container Name] --network=[network name]

+# Docker Compose

+Tool for defining and running multi container Docker applications , with compose you can use a YAML file to configure your application services.